Skip to main content

 ask

 Ask a natural language question about your purchase data.
 The server translates it into SQL and returns the results — no SQL knowledge required.
-Parameters:
+Parameters: Example questions:

 • “Show me the top 5 retailers by purchase count this year”